Jakub Krčín

 Jakub Krčín of Jelčany (Jakub Krčín z Jelčan; 18 June 1535 – January or February 1604) was a Czech architect, engineer and manager.
 He worked for William of Rosenberg for 21 years.
-He was known for his organizational and economic skills, which made him the administrator of the largest property complex in Bohemia.
+He was known for his organisational and economic skills, which made him the administrator of the largest property complex in Bohemia.
 Today he is best known as the founder of many fishponds in Bohemia, including the largest fishpond in the world, Rožmberk Pond.

 Early life and education

 Jakub Krčín was born on 18 June 1535 to Jířík Krčín of Jelčany and Kateřina of Olbramovice.
 He was probably born in Kolín, but some sources suggest that he may have been born in Polepy.
 He had two brothers and two sisters.
 He possibly attended the University of Prague.
 In 1556, his father was knighted, which helped Jakub gain a better social status.

 Social rise and working for the Rosenberg family

 In 1556, Krčín entered the service of the nobleman Vilém Trčka of Lípa, and was tasked with looking after his Veliš estate.
 He was in charge of the overall management, and supervised the fishponds and the meadows.
 In 1559, he entered the service of the rich and powerful Rosenberg family.
 He spent at least one year as an official in Borovany, taking care of the local Augustinian monastery's property (located within the estate of the Rosenbergs).
 From 1561, he worked directly for William of Rosenberg, and this cooperation lasted until 1589.
 Jakub Krčín was first an assistant of the burgrave, and from 1562 the burgrave at the Český Krumlov Castle.

-It soon became clear that Krčín had excellent organizational skills, was a great manager and economic strategist.
+It soon became clear that Krčín had excellent organisational skills, was a great manager and economic strategist.
 He understood the importance of the most profitable areas of management, which were agriculture, brewing, and fish farming.
 He had built new breweries, mills, sheepfolds and fishponds.
 He also had reconstructed the Český Krumlov Castle.
 Krčín was appointed supreme regent of the entire Rosenberg estate in 1569.
 For the next twenty years, he governed the dominion, which meant taking care of the largest property complex in the Kingdom of Bohemia.